Lesson Learned: Massive Burnout In Learning Web Development

 What caused the massive burnout?

-- Rushing myself in learning things.
+- Rushing myself to learn things.

 - Ignoring the signs of burnout.